If your house feels one random toy pile away from total chaos… same.

 Day 4: Bedrooms + Closets

-Pull out anything that’s too small, uncomfortable, stained, torn, or never worn.
+Pull out anything that’s too small, big uncomfortable, stained, torn, or never worn.

 Make one pile to donate, one to sell, and one to toss.